A book in the collection: The West

 A book in the series: Nationalism

+Nationalism is community: compatriots caring for each other.
 Nation states are in people’s individual and collective interests.
-Nationalism is community.

 - The Need for Country